-The National Defense Authorization Act for Fiscal Year 2013 included a sense of Congress provision that raised serious concerns about the complications that could be caused by making Cyber Command a full unified command.
-The NDAA also included a provision that requires the Secretary of Defense to create a process for designated defense contractors to report to the Department when networks containing DOD information are successfully penetrated, and we'd be interested in hearing the views of our witnesses on our recent important addition to the law in that regard.
+The National Defense Authorization Act (NDAA) for Fiscal Year 2013 included a sense of Congress provision that raised serious concerns about the complications that could be caused by making CYBERCOM a full unified command.
+The NDAA also included a provision that requires the Secretary of Defense to create a process for designated defense contractors to report to DOD when networks containing DOD information are successfully penetrated, and we'd be interested in hearing the views of our witnesses on our recent important addition to the law in that regard.

-Meanwhile, China's massive campaign to steal technology, business practices, intellectual property, and business strategies through cyber space continues and it continues relentlessly.
-Last year's report by the National Counterintelligence Executive, plus the recent report by Mandiant Corporation and the very recent Cyber National Intelligence Estimate, all leave little doubt that China's actions are a serious threat to our Nation's economic wellbeing and to our security.
+Meanwhile, China's massive campaign to steal technology, business practices, intellectual property, and business strategies through cyberspace continues, and it continues relentlessly.
+Last year's report by the National Counterintelligence Executive, plus the recent report by the Mandiant Corporation and the very recent Cyber National Intelligence Estimate, all leave little doubt that China's actions are a serious threat to our Nation's economic wellbeing and to our security.

 It's long past time when the United States and our allies, who are also being attacked in this way, should be imposing costs and penalties on China for their behavior.
-The Defense Science Board released a study in January that provides a grim assessment of the ability of the Defense Department and the owners of critical infrastructure to defend vital systems and networks against capable adversaries.
-In light of vulnerabilities highlighted in that report, the Defense Science Board suggests building resilience into our forces and infrastructure in addition to trying to improve defenses.
+The Defense Science Board (DSB) released a study in January that provides a grim assessment of the ability of DOD and the owners of critical infrastructure to defend vital systems and networks against capable adversaries.
+In light of vulnerabilities highlighted in that report, the DSB suggests building resilience into our forces and infrastructure in addition to trying to improve defenses.

-We look forward to hearing from General Alexander on the extent to which Cyber Command is capable of preventing adversaries from seriously damaging our critical infrastructure.
+We look forward to hearing from General Alexander on the extent to which CYBERCOM is capable of preventing adversaries from seriously damaging our critical infrastructure.

 We have a long way to go to protect our vital infrastructure and services from damaging cyber attacks.
 That's why I supported the Lieberman-Collins bill that the Senate failed to act on last year.
-That's the reason why the President issued his recent executive order.
-And that's the reason why all of us are deeply concerned about this issue and look to working together to try to address the threat that exists particularly from China in that area.
+That's the reason why the President issued his recent Executive order.
+That's the reason why all of us are deeply concerned about this issue and look to working together to try to address the threat that exists particularly from China in that area.